mtfrigo/raspberrypi3/Hotspot/README.md

 <img src="./wifi5.png" width="300">

-8. Set up the priority as 1, althoug the other connection could take the Raspiberry Pi hardware and the Hotspot wont work!
+8. Set up the priority as 1, otherwise the connection as client could get the Raspberry Pi hardware and the Hotspot wont work!

 <img src="./wifi8.png" width="300">